shoelim/shoelim.github.io/_pages/portfolio.md

 Open systems are, in a broad sense, components of a larger closed system that interact with other components of the larger system.
 These systems abound in applications and are typically random/stochastic, nonlinear, high-dimensional and have non-trivial dynamics.
 Studying physical and artificial systems rigorously within an appropriate open systems framework allows us to gain valuable insights into these systems.
 The overarching theme of my current research revolves around using mathematics and interdisciplinary approaches to understand <font color="blue"><i>learning of dynamical representations</i></font> and <font color="blue"><i>physics of dynamical systems</i></font>.  <br>

-Some specific research projects are: <br>
+Some specific past research projects are: <br>

 {% include base_path %}